 The unfurls parameter expects a URL-encoded string of JSON.
 Unlike chat.postMessage's attachments parameter, it does not expect a JSON array but instead, a hash keyed on the specific URLs you're offering an unfurl for.
 Each URL can have a single attachment, including message buttons.

-The user_auth_required parameter is optional and requires that the user posting the link to authenticate with your app first.
-See authenticated unfurls.
+The user_auth_required parameter is optional.
+By providing a 1 or true value, it will require the user posting the link first authenticate themselves with your app.
+See also the authenticated unfurling docs.

 As you can see, we provide a minimal positive response when your unfurl attempt is successful.
 When it is not, you'll receive one of the errors below and ok will not be false.